History of Harvard Extension School: Early Years and Growth (1910 - 1930s)

-Ropes' goal was "to supply a thorough university training to those who have previously been denied one and supply it at a very low figure" while "provid[ing] technical or culture instruction for persons who are unable to spend four years in college."
+While each member institution of the Commission was represented by their own faculty in course teachings, Harvard University contributed significantly more instructors each year.
+For example, nearly half of the courses offered during the 1912- 1913 were taught by Harvard University faculty.
+By the 1920s, affiliates of the Commission on Extension Courses were traveling throughout New England to teach courses off-site.
+While they were primarily aimed at teachers, courses were offered wherever 40 or more students expressed an interest.
+Professors traveled long distances on weekly basis, as far as Yonkers, New York, over 200 miles away.

 Courses in 1920 cost $5 for a one-hour course, $10 for a two-hour course, and $15 for a three-hour course.
 The prices were designed to be low enough that "it would not be considered an impediment to anyone who really wanted such instruction" and all courses were offered after working hours.
-Beginning in 1919, students were required to be present for 75% of classes to earn credit.

-Despite falling revenue due to the Great Depression, A. Lawrence Lowell insisted in 1931 that the will of John Lowell, Jr prevented courses from costing more than two bushels of wheat.
-As a result, a half year course cost could no more than $5, and a full course no more than $10.
+Despite revenue falling due to the Great Depression, A. Lawrence Lowell respected that the will of John Lowell, Jr prevented courses from costing "more than two bushels of wheat."
+As a result, a half-year course could cost no more than $5, and a full course no more than $10.
 Some courses cost as little as $2.50.
 However, increases in salaries required additional funding.
 To avoid an increase in tuition and the cut in Lowell Institute funding that would follow, an exam fee of $5 was added for those who wished to earn a certificate.
 These prices remained in effect at least into the 1950s.

-When the National University Extension Association was created in 1915, Harvard was a charter member.
-Several years later, when Arthur F. Whittem took over as dean of University Extension, it comprised the Summer School of Arts and Sciences and of Education, the Commission on Extension Courses, and the Special Students office.
-Several years after retiring, President Lowell wrote that the Extension courses "have given a service to the public...which seems to me of the utmost importance."

-Commission on University Extension

-The popularity of the courses convinced A. Lawrence Lowell that they should be taken in a more systematic approach.
-He thus organized a Commission on University Extension with representatives from Harvard, Boston University, Boston College, MIT, Simmons College, Tufts University, Wellesley College, and the School of the Museum of Fine Arts.
-Members of the Commission were required to be the president of the university, or an executive there.
-The Commission also received financial support from the Boston Chamber of Commerce, and it was at a meeting of the Education Committee of the Chamber that the Commission's creation was announced.
-Courses taken at the Boston Normal School also once counted for credit.

-While the Commission was formed in 1910, it "had already lost some of its vitality by the time Dean Ropes retired as chairman in 1922, and when A. Lawrence Lowell stepped down as president of Harvard in 1933 the Commission had "lost most of its viability as a consortium," though it still existed in name.
-From that time forward "it functioned mainly as an umbrella for a program that was run by University Extension at Harvard."